Medicaid eligibility and enrollment in Vermont

 In September 2016, Vermont received tentative approval from CMS for the waiver that would be needed to coordinate Medicare (which is a federal program) into the all-payer model.
 In 2017, the state began a pilot program in which 30,000 of Vermont’s 151,000 Medicaid enrollees were covered under the OneCare network of 2,000 providers, with the state paying $93 million to the network for the global care.
 In 2018, the state tested a program that includes Medicaid, Medicare, and commercially insured patients, with nine of the state’s 14 hospitals participating in the OneCare program, providing care for about 120,000 Vermont residents.

 The All-Payer Accountable Care Organization Model Agreement was initially approved from 2018-2022.
-It has been extended through the end of 2023, and likely through 2024, with plans for a new model to start in 2025.
+It is scheduled to sunset at the end of 2025.14

 Medicaid spending drove budget shortfall in the teens; Eligibility redeterminations reduced Vermont Medicaid enrollment